mikemtzp/Easy-Fly/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Book-a-jet
+# Easy Fly

-> In the Book a Jet app you can reserve a jet in a specific range of date, see the details from a jet model, see or cancel your reservations, and add or delete a new jet to be available for reservation.
-This repo manages all the necessary files to run the Front-End needed to display and manipulate the data retrieved from the API [Book-a-Jet-Back-End](https://github.com/mikemtzp/Easy-Fly-Back-end).
+> In Easy Fly app you can reserve a jet in a specific range of date, see the details from a jet model, see or cancel your reservations, and add or delete a new jet to be available for reservation.
+This repo manages all the necessary files to run the Front-End needed to display and manipulate the data retrieved from the API [Easy-Fly-Back-end](https://github.com/mikemtzp/Easy-Fly-Back-end).

 ## Built With 🛠️